codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 .. index::
    pair: wsrep Provider Options; innodb_flush_log_at_trx_commit

-This variable Controls the durability/speed trade-off for commits.
+This variable controls the durability/speed trade-off for commits.

 The possible values are:

 - ``0`` - Nothing is done on commit; rather the log buffer is written and flushed to the InnoDB redo log once a second.
 This gives better performance, but a server crash can erase the last second of transactions.
 - ``1`` - The log buffer is written to the InnoDB redo log file, and a flush to disk performed after each transaction.
-After a crash, committed transactions will not be lost and will be consistent with the binlog and other transactional engines.
 This is required for full ACID compliance.
+Used with ``sync_binlog=1`` provides the greatest level of fault tolerance.
-- ``2`` - The log buffer is written to the InnoDB redo log after each commit, but flushing takes place once a second.
-With this option, your system can get inconsistent and lose the last second's transactions if there is a power failure or kernel crash, but not if ``mysqld`` crashes.
+- ``2`` - The log buffer is written to the InnoDB redo log after each commit, but flushing takes place every ``innodb_flush_log_at_timeout``(by default once a second).
+The performance is better, but an operating system crash or a power outage can cause the last second's transactions to be lost.
 - ``3`` - Flush to disk at prepare and at commit.
 This option is slower and usually redundant.
-After a crash, committed transactions will not be lost and will be consistent with the binlog and other transactional engines.
-With this option, InnoDB emulates the older implementation of group commit, with 3 syncs to disk per group commit.

 Options 0 and 2 can be faster than 1 or 3.